Ptorresr/oracle-kubernetes/draft/Lab4 - Create a Database using the Custom image.md

     - PDB Servicename: orclpdb
     - password: Ora_DB4U

+12. Copy the SSH private Key to your bastion host, for example:

+    ```
+    $ scp -i labkey labkey opc@132.145.111.88:~
+    ```

-12. From the bastion host, log into the database server, open the 1521 port
+13. From the bastion host, log into the database server, open the 1521 port:

     ```
     [opc@oke-bastion ~]$ ssh -i labkey opc@10.0.10.6